Skip to contents

 everywhere() may be used to evaluate an expression on all connected daemons and persist the resultant state, regardless of a daemon’s ‘cleanup’ setting.

-The above keeps the parallel package loaded for all evaluations.
-Other types of setup task may also be performed such as making a common resource available, etc.
+The above keeps the DBI package loaded for all evaluations.
+Other types of setup task may also be performed, including making a common resource available, such as a database connection:

 daemons(0)